 Common questions about residence

 While you are not required to live in residence, we highly recommend it!
 Research has shown that living in residence for first year increases students' academic success and graduation rates by giving them access to all the best resources the campus has to offer while also introducing them to friends and lots of fun experiences.

 It varies from residence to residence.
 Some floors are co-ed, many are not.
 Co-ed first-year floors usually have each gender in a separate wing with a separate washroom.
 Gender-inclusive housing options are also available in residence.
 Contact a Housing Advisor to learn more.

 Are residences split according to faculties or programs?

 No. If you live in residence, you'll have the opportunity to meet students from many Waterloo programs.
-However, in our Living-Learning Communities, you can choose to live with students in your faculty/program and benefit from special enrichment opportunities.
-You'll still be part of a larger residence with students from across campus.
+However, in our Living Learning Communities, you can choose to live with students in your faculty/program and benefit from special enrichment opportunities.
+You'll still be part of a larger residence with students from many programs.

 How safe are the residences?

-Staff in the Department of Housing and Residences take the safety of students living in residence very seriously.
+Residence staff across campus take the safety of students living in residence very seriously.
 All facilities have been designed for safety and security.
-Buildings, houses, and floors are locked and students must have a key to get in.
-Learn more about safety in residence.
+Buildings, houses, and floors are locked and students must have a key or access card to get in.

-Do I have to be enrolled though a University College to live in that residence?
+Do I have to take classes at a University College to live there?